Fiestas de Quito

-The Fiestas de Quito (celebrations of Quito) is a weeklong period from the end of November to 6 December celebrating the foundation of Quito.
+The Fiestas de Quito (Quito celebrations) traditionally celebrate the foundation of Quito, capital city of Ecuador, and take place over the course of a week from the end of November to 6 December.
 During this period, bullfighting at the Plaza de Toros, flamenco dancing, opera and theater shows are presented.
-Parades that present the new Reina de Quito, marching school war bands, and other events can be enjoyed.
-In addition to celebrating the founding of Quito, some neighborhoods celebrate their favorite saint and for processions and block parties with live music and bands.
-People can also take a ride around the city on a Chiva, which is an open party bus with live bands.
-Plaza Foch is also a destination for the people because of its vast space with restaurants, bars, clubs, hotels, shops and special events.
+Parades feature the newly chosen Reina de Quito ("Queen of Quito"), marching school war bands, and other events can be enjoyed.
+In addition to marking the founding of Quito, some neighborhoods celebrate their favorite saint and there are processions and block parties with live music and bands.
+People can also take a ride around the city on a chiva, which is an open party bus with live bands.
+Plaza Foch is another destination for the people because of its vast space with restaurants, bars, clubs, hotels, shops and special events.